 In C++, a structure is the same as a class except for a few differences.
 The most important of them is security.
 A Structure is not secure and cannot hide its implementation details from the end-user while a class is secure and can hide its programming and designing details.
 Following are the points that expound on this difference:

-1) Members of a class are private by default and members of a struct are public by default.
+1) Members of a class are private by default and members of a structure are public by default.

 For example program 1 fails in compilation and program 2 works fine.

-2) When deriving a struct from a class/struct, default access-specifier for a base class/struct is public.
-And when deriving a class, default access specifier is private.
+2) When deriving a struct from a class/struct, the default access-specifier for a base class/struct is public.
+And when deriving a class, the default access specifier is private.

 For example program 3 fails in compilation and program 4 works fine.